 A clear taxonomic guide for the classification of pharmaceutical dosage forms can be found in Chapter <1151> of the US Pharmacopoeia (USP) entitled "Pharmaceutical Dosage Forms".
-The top tier of this taxonomy is route of administration, a factor which has a defining influence on the formulation of a product and the testing strategies applied in its development and manufacture.
-Delivery route is determined early in the drug development process and is strongly influenced by the type of disease being treated, the intended therapeutic effect, and the nature of the active drug substance.
+Route of administration is the top tier of this taxonomy and has a defining influence on the formulation of a product and the testing strategies applied in its development and manufacture.